Cohomology with causally restricted supports: Introduction

 \section{Introduction}

 Recently, a number of works on the structure of classical and quantum field theory on curved spacetimes~\cite{dl,sdh,bds,fl,benini,hs,kh-big,kh-peierls} have made use of de~Rham cohomology with spacelike compact supports.
-It appears in the characterizations of the center of Poisson (or quantum) algebra of observables of the Maxwell field and also of the degeneracy of the bilinear pairing between spacelike compactly supported solutions and compactly supported smearing functions.
+It appears in the characterizations of the center of Poisson (or quantum) algebra of observables of the Maxwell field and also of the degeneracy of the bilinear pairing between spacelike compactly supported solutions and compactly supported smearing functions (see Proposition~\ref{prp:maxwell} for a specific statement).
 Similar considerations appear in more general field theories~\cite{kh-peierls,kh-big}, though involving cohomologies of complexes that are different from the de~Rham one.
+One example is the Calabi complex, which appears in linearized gravity on constant curvature backgrounds~\cite[Sec.4.4]{kh-peierls} (see Proposition~\ref{prp:lingrav} for a specific statement).
+Note that cohomologies with timelike compact supports as well as on-shell cohomologies (restricted to solution spaces of some particular hyperbolic differential operators) have also appeared in the same contexts.
+We shall loosely refer to all of these variations as \emph{causally restricted cohomologies} or \emph{cohomologies with causally restricted supports}.

 It was noticed long ago~\cite{as} that non-trivial spacetime topology can influence in a non-trivial way the construction of the classical and quantum field theories.
 However, these effects had not been systematically investigated until recently.
-This may explain why neither the standard literature on differential geometry and topology, nor the literature on relativity seem to have considered cohomologies with supports restricted by causal relations (like spacelike or timelike compactness).
+This may explain why neither the standard literature on differential geometry and topology, nor the literature on relativity seem to have considered \footnote{A notable exception is~\cite{lr}, which, as a byproduct of a different investigation, computed a few low degree cohomology groups with spacelike compact supports or restricted to solutions of the wave equation, but only on Minkowski space.} cohomologies with supports restricted by causal relations (like spacelike or timelike compactness).
 So, given their growing importance, they deserve independent investigation, which is the subject of this work.
+We introduce a method that allows us to compute the causally restricted cohomologies of a differential complex, provided that complex is equipped with extra structure similar to that found in Hodge theory~\cite{goldberg,jost}.
+The essentials of this method are illustrated on the case of the de~Rham complex.
+Then, other applications and implications are discussed.